NovakEvgeniy/my-first-migration/README.md

 - Performed refactoring: `WsRecord` extracted into a standalone structure, with clearer method names.
 - Enhanced error handling and input validation.
 - Main class renamed from `JsonGenerateExample` to `Main`.
+- This Issue is a standalone Java Maven project.

 **Outcome:** The project became structured, extensible, and testable.